paulfioravanti/steno-dictionaries/README.md

 3. **[Proper Nouns][]**: containing nouns that identify a single entity and is used to refer to that entity: names of people, companies, animal types etc.

+4. **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
+More information about the concept of Q&A can be found in the [Platinum Steno Lesson 27 QA video][].
+These briefs might only really be applicable for court-reporting, but since there are Q&A exercises in the Platinum Steno lessons, and I'm currently learning them, I've attempted to port their briefs to Plover (download the [lesson 27 materials][Platinum Steno Lesson 27 lesson materials] for free to see the briefs they use).

-4. **Words**: containing any other word where the outline is meant to make "intuitive sense" (subjectively, of course) to be used in Plover — the outline is phonetic and/or the outline _generally_ follows Plover's rules.
+5. **Words**: containing any other word where the outline is meant to make "intuitive sense" (subjectively, of course) to be used in Plover — the outline is phonetic and/or the outline _generally_ follows Plover's rules.